 Our status as a PFIC will depend on the nature and composition of our income and the nature, composition and value of our assets (which may be determined based on the fair market value of each asset, with the value of goodwill and going concern value being determined in large part by reference to the market value of our common shares, which may be volatile).
-We have not yet determined our expected PFIC status for the current taxable year or any future taxable year.
+Our status may also depend, in part, on how quickly we utilize the cash proceeds from this offering and the concurrent private placement in our business.
+Based on our operating history and the projected composition of our income and valuation of our assets, including goodwill, we do not expect to be a PFIC for our taxable year ending December 31, 2020.
 Even if we determine that we are not a PFIC for a taxable year, there can be no assurance that the IRS will agree with our conclusion and that the IRS would not successfully challenge our position.
 Our status as a PFIC is a fact-intensive determination made on an annual basis after the end of each taxable year.
 Accordingly, our U.S. counsel expresses no opinion with respect to our PFIC status for our taxable year ending December 31, 2020, and expresses no opinion with regard to our expectations regarding our PFIC status in the future.